Fairbanks, Alaska: Road history

-As the transportation hub for Interior Alaska, Fairbanks features extensive road, rail, and air connections to the rest of Alaska and Outside.
-At Fairbanks' founding, the only way to reach the new city was via steamboat on the Chena River.
+As the transportation hub for Interior Alaska, Fairbanks features extensive road, rail, and air connections to the rest of Alaska and outside of Alaska.
+At Fairbanks's founding, the only way to reach the new city was via steamboat on the Chena River.
 In 1904, money intended to improve the Valdez-Eagle Trail was diverted to build a branch trail, giving Fairbanks its first overland connection to the outside world.
 The resulting Richardson Highway was created in 1910 after Gen. Wilds P. Richardson upgraded it to a wagon road.
 In the 1920s, it was improved further and made navigable by automobiles, but it was not paved until 1957.

-Fairbanks' road connections were improved in 1927, when the 161 mi Steese Highway connected the city to the Yukon River at the gold-mining community of Circle.
+Fairbanks's road connections were improved in 1927, when the 161 mi Steese Highway connected the city to the Yukon River at the gold-mining community of Circle.
 In 1942, the Alaska Highway connected the Richardson Highway to the Canadian road system, allowing road travel from the rest of the United States to Fairbanks, which is considered the unofficial end of the highway.
 Because of World War II, civilian traffic was not permitted on the highway until 1948.

 In the late 1960s and early 1970s, a series of roads were built to connect Fairbanks to the oil fields of Prudhoe Bay.
 The Elliott Highway was built in 1957 to connect Fairbanks to Livengood, southern terminus of the Dalton Highway, which ends in Deadhorse on the North Slope.
 West of the Dalton intersection, the Elliott Highway extends to Manley Hot Springs on the Tanana River.
 To improve logistics in Fairbanks during construction of the Trans-Alaska Pipeline, the George Parks Highway was built between Fairbanks and Palmer in 1971.

-Until 1940, none of Fairbanks' surface streets were paved.
+Until 1940, none of Fairbanks's surface streets were paved.
 The outbreak of World War II interrupted plans to pave most of the city's roads, and a movement toward large-scale paving did not begin until 1953, when the city paved 30 blocks of streets.
 During the late 1950s and the 1960s, the remainder of the city's streets were converted from gravel roads to asphalt surfaces.
 Few have been repaved since that time; a 2008 survey of city streets indicated the average age of a street in Fairbanks was 31 years.